 In the Position tab you have to fill in array values for the X Values and Y Values plot coordinates.
 The contents can be array-valued column names or expressions.
 For each row, the X and Y coordinates must be arrays of the same length (if they are not, nothing will be plotted for that row), though different rows may have different array lengths.
-To manipulate array values, some of the expression language functions in the Arrays class may be useful; for instance the expression "sequence(512)" produces a 512-element array with values (0, 1, 2,..., 511).
+To manipulate array values, some of the expression language functions in the Arrays class may be useful; for instance the expression "multiply(flux,1./mean(flux))" can be used to normalise an input flux array.
+For most of the available plots, if either the X or Y array value is missing, it will be interpreted as a sequence (0,1,2,...) of the same length as the array that is present.